Gerome-Elassaad/ai-sdk/README.md

 ## Authors

-This repository is maintained by the [Vercel](https://vercel.com) team and community contributors.
+This repository is maintained by the [DeepRankAI](https://deeprankai.com) & [Gerome Elassaad](https://github.com/Gerome-Elassaad) team and community contributors.

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance functionality or fix bugs.